This is a computer drawing of one cylinder of the Wright

 The numbers indicate the two stages of the cycle.

-Since Q is a positive number, T6 is less than T5 and p6 is less than
+Since Q is a positive number, T4 is greater than T3 and p4 is greater than

-p5.
-Temperature and pressure in the cylinder both decrease during the
+p3.
+Temperature and pressure in the combustion chamber both increase during the

-cooling process.
-The final value of the pressure is atmospheric pressure
+combustion process.
+The final value of the pressure depends on a

 - Re-Living the Wright Way